muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m75t8)
+- Fix: Resolved an issue with some containers with multiple action sets reporting no actions to execute to the execution graph.

 ### (m75t7)
 - New: Find state button in state tab to help locate states if you have a lot of them.
 Enter the name of the state and it will "jump" to it.
 - Update: state names are no longer case sensitive to improve performance.
 State names may not contain whitespace nor match reserved keywords (and, or, not and xor).